nikmy/Go-Algorithm/lambda/church/README.md

 ## Testing

-There are some files that break our rules: test files and `binary.go`.
+There are some files that break our rules: `dirty.go` and `binary.go`.
-While first contains tricky mappings from lambda abstractions to Go built-in types, second one exists only for syntax sugaring (in tests).
+First contains tricky mappings from lambda abstractions to Go built-in types for tests, second one exists only for syntax sugaring (in tests).

 ## Reading order